 Iglesias, Kinsler lead Tigers to 6-3 win over Astros

-Jose Iglesias finished a triple shy of the cycle, Ian Kinsler had two hits and scored twice, and Detroit beat the Houston Astros 6-3 on Wednesday night to snap a three-game skid.
+Jose Iglesias finished a triple shy of the cycle, Ian Kinsler had two hits and scored twice, and the Detroit Tigers beat the Houston Astros 6-3 Wednesday night to snap a three-game skid.
 Iglesias, who scored three runs, doubled to lead off the eighth.

 Add your comments below